Witness testimony continues in day 7 of Murdaugh double murder trial

 10:32 a.m. – Griffin questions SLED agent Croft about his confidence in Alex saying ‘I did him so bad’ during the interview captured on body cam played for the court on Monday.

-Croft tells Alex Murdaugh’s defense attorney Jim Griffin that he’s 100% confident that Alex Murdaugh said “It’s just so bad.
+Croft tells Griffin that he’s 100% confident that Alex said “It’s just so bad.
 I did him so bad.”
 Griffin pushes back and asks what Croft did in response to it.
 Croft said he took a mental note of it and did not pursue it because, at that time, he didn’t believe there was enough evidence to challenge anything Alex said.

 Griffin asks, “if the guy in the middle of the circle – the only one in the circle – says ‘I did him so bad,’ isn’t that a significant statement if he actually said that?”

-Croft does say it was a statement he wanted to follow up on, however, in a follow-up interview, Croft said he didn’t follow up because “we didn’t make it that far.”
+Croft does say it was a statement he wanted to follow up on, however, in a follow-up interview, Croft said he didn’t follow up because “we didn’t make it to that point.”
 He also said there was no transcript made of the conversation.

+“Tell the jury if you asked Alex Murdaugh on August 11th, 2021, ‘what did you mean back on June 10 when you said ‘I did him so bad,'” Griffin asked.

 Griffin asks to play the recording at one-third speed and Croft still said he heard “I” instead of “they.”